-2023 Results Reflect Challenging Environment for Staffing Services
+2024 Results Reflect Continued Challenging Environment in 2024

-Our executive compensation programs are designed to reward performance, and our financial results for the year did not meet the levels anticipated by the People, Culture and Compensation Committee (the "Committee") when performance targets were set in February 2023.
-While some of our regions and countries delivered strong performance, our largest operations in Southern Europe, Northern Europe and in the United States continued to be impacted by a decline in demand for staffing services over the course of 2023.
+Our executive compensation programs are designed to reward performance, and our financial results fell short of the levels anticipated by the People, Culture and Compensation Committee (the "Committee") when performance targets were set in February 2024, and our compensation performance metrics reflect this shortfall.
+Similar to the previous year, despite strong performance in some of our regions and countries, we continued to experience a decline in our staffing and permanent recruitment services, particularly within our largest operations in Europe and the United States.
 The staffing services industry is highly sensitive to uncertainty and employer confidence involving the economic outlook.
-In a year marked by economic uncertainty, many employers, in particular large enterprise organizations, remained cautious, reducing their expenditures on flexible workforce services and non-critical investments, and postponing projects until greater clarity is available.
-This softening in demand had a negative impact on our industry, and our results, during 2023.
+With the macro-economic and geopolitical challenges continuing to impact business, many employers remained cautious by retaining their current workforce, delaying hiring decisions or reducing their expenditures on flexible workforce services and non-critical investments.
+This had a negative impact on our industry, and our results, during 2024.

-In a challenging and uncertain environment, our executive team remained focused on priorities designed to generate value for our shareholders.
+Despite the challenging and uncertain environment, our executive team remained focused on priorities designed to generate value for our shareholders.
 Key actions included:

 - We remained highly committed to managing financial performance in the current cycle, while positioning the company for profitable long-term growth when conditions improve.
-We took significant cost reduction actions throughout the year to adjust our resources to the operating environment while we progressed various initiatives to improve market share in our largest businesses. - Despite declines, we continued to enjoy strong cash flow, which enabled us to continue our practice of progressive dividend increases.
-We approved a new share repurchase program, underscoring our philosophy of returning excess cash to shareholders through share buybacks. - We delivered significant technology enhancements and entered the next phase of our Digitization, Diversification and Innovation initiatives, with long-term investments in our technology and finance infrastructure expected to generate future productivity and efficiency enhancements worldwide. - Management continued to focus on optimizing the composition of our global businesses based on growth and profit objectives, and successfully executed key wind-down activities to exit a non-core business in Germany, strengthening the business for the future. - We accelerated our innovation agenda, our responsible use of Al tools, and our investment in our people and culture, releasing our third annual Working to Change the World sustainability report.
+We made organizational changes and took additional cost reduction actions throughout the year to adjust our resources to the operating environment while we progressed various initiatives to improve market share in our largest - · We continued to progress our Digitization, Diversification and Innovation initiatives.
+We continued to advance our back-office transformation, making significant investments in our technology and finance infrastructure, which is expected to generate future productivity and efficiency enhancements worldwide. - · Management continued to focus on optimizing the composition of the Company's global strategic and geographic footprint and overall efficiency by divesting portions of our business through franchise arrangements - We remained focused on finding new ways to create value for clients and candidates.
+For example, during the fourth quarter, we opened job hubs in several Walmart locations across the US, leading the industry with this new model. - We continued to accelerate our innovation agenda, our responsible use of AI tools, and our investment in our people and culture, releasing our fourth annual Working to Change the World sustainability report.